Genealogy Resource Guides

 This Guide offers a basic list of Alaska related genealogy resources available to researchers.
 The list is not intended to be comprehensive in its coverage.
 Sources listed may be available in other Alaska libraries or through interlibrary loan at your local library.
-Additional sources are housed in the Historical Collections of the State Library, open 11:00am to 4:30pm weekdays.
+Additional sources are housed in the Historical Collections of the State Library, open 10:00 a.m. to 4:00 p.m.
+Tuesday – Friday.
 If you cannot visit the library or if you require in-depth research, a list of private researchers is available upon request.

 - General Sources